ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

 Material property sets define certain aspects of the properties of a material.
-The attributes described in the following subsections show how you can use material property sets in PyACP.
+The attributes described in the following subsections show how you can create and access material property sets in PyACP.

 Constant versus variable property sets